- Remember that cash-flow is king for medical offices.

 - Research will help you achieve a successful result

-Here are three helpful rules to keep in mind when negotiating medical debt:
+Here are three helpful tips to keep in mind when negotiating medical debt:

 1) Cash-Flow is King

 Medical providers care about their cash flow and want to receive payments quickly.
-You can negotiate with your medical provider by stating you will pay immediately if you are offered a discount now.
+You can negotiate with your medical provider by stating you will pay cash if offered a discount.
 This is usually effective.
-Medical providers know there is risk in receiving full payment on a patient balance because many people and insurance companies take too long to pay or do not pay at all.
+Medical providers know there is a risk of receiving full payment on a patient's balance.
+Many people and insurance companies take too long or do not pay.
 They will work with people who are willing to pay something.

 2) Negotiate Carefully